Finding the Top Financial Advisors in Boca Raton, FL

 Baron Silver Stevens Financial Advisors, LLC

-With more than $509 million in assets under management, Baron Silver Stevens Financial Advisors cracks the top of our list.
-The firm offers a variety of portfolio management and financial planning services.
+Baron Silver Stevens Financial Advisors, LLC offers a variety of portfolio management and financial planning services.

-According to the most recent SEC data, the firm works with individuals, high-net-worth individuals, pension plans and a charity.
-However, it also offers its services to estates, trusts and other entities.
+According to the most recent SEC data, the firm works with individuals, high-net-worth individuals, pension plans and charitable organziations.

-The firm’s team features seven certified financial planners (CFPs) and one chartered life underwriter (CLU).
+The firm’s team features four certified financial planners (CFPs), one chartered life underwriter (CLU), one accredited estate planner (AEP) and one certified divorce financial analyst (CDFA).

 Baron Silver Stevens Financial Advisors Background